MohammadAmaanPatloo/MohammadAmaanPatloo/README.md

  **`Passionate Digital Craftsman (Developer/Flimmaker/Creator)`**

-Hi, I am Amaan👋 and i am a passionate Web Developer.
+Hi, my name is Amaan👋 and I am a passionate Web Developer.
 I would love to build personalized products for people with my software development skills.
 My programming language is C++ and my development language is JavaScript and python and I also have interest in Graphic Designing, Game Developing, Android Developing, and Digital Marketing.

 ## Skills and Experience